stcmz/pdbget/README.md

 Supported operating systems and compilers
 -----------------------------------------

-All systems with [.NET SDK v5.0] or higher supported, e.g.
+All systems with [.NET SDK v6.0] or higher supported, e.g.
-* Windows 10 version 1809 or higher
+* Windows 10 version 1607 or higher
-* macOS 10.13 "High Sierra" or higher
+* macOS 10.15 "Catalina" or higher
 * most of current Linux distros: Ubuntu, CentOS, openSUSE, RHEL, Fedora, Debian, Alpine, SLES

+See [official document](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md) for more details.

 Compilation from source code
 ----------------------------

 ### Compiler and SDK

-pdbget compiles with [.NET SDK v5.0].
+pdbget compiles with [.NET SDK v6.0].
 Follow the official guide to download and install the SDK before the build.
-The SDK also comes with the Visual Studio 2019 installer version 16.8 or higher.
+The SDK also comes with the Visual Studio 2022 installer version 17.0 or higher.

 The Visual Studio solution and project files, as well as the vscode settings are provided.
-One may open `pdbget.sln` in Visual Studio 2019 and do a rebuild (predefined profiles for Windows/Linux/macOS are also provided), or open the cloned repository in vscode and run the build task.
+One may open `pdbget.sln` in Visual Studio 2022 and do a rebuild (predefined profiles for Windows/Linux/macOS are also provided), or open the cloned repository in vscode and run the build task.

 Inside each project, the generated objects are placed in the `obj` folder, and the generated executable are placed in the `bin` folder.